 Stylish cafe area, note the trained Lime trees

 A couple of things that I brought away from the visit is the idea of using Hellebore foetidus as a trailing plant and the cacti and succulents in the glass houses.
 I will share those another time.

 Anyway, if the weather is getting you down, don’t let it.
-Grab your coat and hat and get out there to see some something beautiful,whatever the weather.
+Grab your coat and hat and get out there to see some something beautiful,